LocalAGI

 Create customizable AI assistants, automations, chat bots and agents that run 100% locally.
 No need for agentic Python libraries or cloud service keys, just bring your GPU (or even just CPU) and a web browser.

 LocalAGI is a powerful, self-hostable AI Agent platform that allows you to design AI automations without writing code.
-A complete drop-in replacement for OpenAI's Responses APIs with advanced agentic capabilities.
+Create Agents with a couple of clicks, connect via MCP and give it skills with skillserver.
+Every agent exposes a complete drop-in replacement for OpenAI's Responses APIs with advanced agentic capabilities.
 No clouds.
 No data leaks.
 Just pure local AI that works on consumer-grade hardware (CPU and GPU).

 Are you tired of AI wrappers calling out to cloud APIs, risking your privacy?
 So were we.